saimon0/surebet-searcher/README.md

 # surebet-searcher

-This program is created for searching the best bookmaker odds for sports events.
+This program will be serve to searching the best bookmaker odds for sports events and finding surebets (make profit regardless of the outcome by placing one bet per each outcome with different betting companies).
 Work in progress.